Gangezilla/readings/computer-networking-a-top-down-approach/1-computer-networks-and-the-internet.md

 ## The network core

 The network core is the mesh of packet switches and links that interconnects the internet's end systems.

+### Packet Switching

+To send a message from a source end system to a destination end system, the source breaks long messages into smaller chunks of data called packets.
+Each packet travels through communication links and packet switches (routes/link-layer switches).

+### Store and Forward Transmission

+Most packet switches use store-and-forward transmission at the inputs to the links.
+Store-and-forward transmission means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet.
+Consider a simple network consisting of two end systems connected by one router.
+Because the router employs store and forward, the router "buffers" the received bits until it's received all the packet's bits.